adrian154/blog/blogposts/internet.md

 In this situation, no router or switch is necessary to relay messages between devices on the same WLAN.
 In fact, any WiFi-capable transceiver can [broadcast a network](https://en.wikipedia.org/wiki/Wireless_ad_hoc_network); in fact, Windows [natively supports](https://answers.microsoft.com/en-us/windows/forum/all/how-do-i-set-up-an-ad-hoc-wifi-network-in-windows/0caa92d8-e02f-4e7f-aa5c-0abf10ed2039) this feature!
 Instead, your router plays the role of a [wireless access point](https://en.wikipedia.org/wiki/Wireless_access_point), aptly abbreviated to **WAP**.
 (In light of "WAP" becoming rather vulgar in recent years, I will use the more succinct abbreviation of just **AP** for the rest of this post.)
 The role of an AP is simple; it just serves as an interface between the wireless network and the regular wired network, which has access to the public Internet.
 Speaking of which...

 # Internet Layer

+We've finally reached the Internet layer of the Internet.
+This is where all the action happens!
+Buckle up, and let's explore how it works.

+At this point, the dirty details of the physical connections have all been abstracted away.
+IP knows nothing about Ethernet or .